wso2-extensions/esb-connector-redis/docs/workingWithHashesInRedis.md

 [https://redis.io/commands/hkeys](https://redis.io/commands/hkeys)

-#### HLen
+#### Retrieving the number of fields in a hash
-The hLen operation is used to get the number of fields in a hash.
+The hLen operation retrieves the number of fields in a hash.

 **hLen**
 ```xml